Connect with others who understand.

 • Your insurance coverage

-Your doctor may take a treat-to-target approach, in which you and your doctor jointly decide on goals for disease improvement and how to modify treatment if those targets aren’t met.
+They may also take a “treat-to-target” approach, where you and your doctor set goals for disease improvement and adjust treatment if those targets aren’t met.

 What Are the Treatments for Psoriatic Arthritis?

 No single treatment works for everyone with PsA.
-Some medications only manage symptoms, while others can help you keep the disease under control.
-Your treatment plan may include a combination of drugs for PsA and psoriasis.
+Some medications relieve symptoms, while others help keep the disease under control.
+Your treatment plan may combine different drugs for PsA and psoriasis.
 Talk to your doctor if you have concerns about how well your current treatments are managing your PsA.
 Your doctor can help you understand if switching treatments or making certain lifestyle modifications might help you.

 1. Nonsteroidal Anti-Inflammatory Drugs

-NSAIDs can help manage symptoms of PsA but don’t affect the course of the disease, prevent joint damage, or slow progression.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) can relieve PsA symptoms but don’t affect disease progression or prevent joint damage.
 By reducing swelling, pain, and stiffness, these medications can make it easier for you to walk and move.
-They can be used alone for mild cases of PsA without joint damage.
-They can also be used alongside other treatments that help control the disease.
+NSAIDs are typically used alone for mild PsA without joint damage and can also be combined with other treatments that help control the disease.

 Popular over-the-counter NSAIDs for PsA include:

-Celecoxib (Celebrex) and other prescription NSAIDs may also be used.
-Long-term use of NSAIDs can cause side effects, including stomach problems such as ulcers and gastrointestinal bleeding.
+Prescription NSAIDs, like celecoxib (Celebrex) may also be used.
+However, long-term NSAID use may lead to side effects, including stomach problems like ulcers and gastrointestinal bleeding.

 2. Corticosteroids

 Also simply known as steroids, corticosteroids are sometimes used to treat PsA flares or ongoing inflammation.
-Corticosteroids may be taken by mouth or — to allow doctors to deliver a higher dose — injected into joints.
+Corticosteroids may be taken orally (by mouth) or injected into joints for higher doses.
 These medications are typically prescribed when the disease affects a small number of joints.

 3. Conventional Disease-Modifying Antirheumatic Drugs